 Although we all connect with music in one way or another, it's an enigma why we like it and why it causes us emotions.
 It is still a bigger mystery to understand why there are people with a special talent for creating it.

-In this journey to the musical brain we will learn about the creative process of two very different creators from Barcelona: Mans O and Rob Clouth, and we will find out how our brain gives emotional meaning to music with the neuroscientist and IDIBELL researcher Antoni Rodríguez Fornells.
+In this journey to the musical brain, we learn about the creative process of two very different creators from Barcelona: Mans O and Rob Clouth, and we find out how our brain gives emotional meaning to music with the neuroscientist and IDIBELL researcher Antoni Rodríguez Fornells.

-Rob Clouth, musician and renowned music software developer, will present “Digital Luthiery”, in his lecture he will speak about how technical and artistic methodologies that are often seen as opposing in nature, but really they are just two sides of the same coin.
-Both can be creative.
+Rob Clouth, musician and renowned music software developer, presents “Digital Luthiery”, or how technical and artistic methodologies that are often seen as opposed in nature, really are just two sides of the same coin: both can be creative.

-Antoni Rodríguez Fornells, cognitive neuroscientist (researcher at ICREA, Catalan Institute for Research and Advanced Studies) and researcher at IDIBELL (Bellvitge Biomedical Research Institute) will present the lecture “How the brain gives emotional meaning to music”.
-One of the mysteries associated with music is its privileged capacity to trigger emotions and pleasurable feelings, The question we want to tackle is how our brain is able to decode music into this rich landscape of emotional and motivational experiences.
-The researcher at IDIBELL (Bellvitge Biomedical Research Institute) will show recent findings from the field of neuroscience that try to understand how pleasure and emotions are induced by music and its potential impact during all our life and overall in our well-being.
+Antoni Rodríguez Fornells, cognitive neuroscientist (researcher at ICREA, Catalan Institute for Research and Advanced Studies) and researcher at IDIBELL (Bellvitge Biomedical Research Institute) presents the lecture “How the brain gives emotional meaning to music”.
+One of the mysteries associated with music is its privileged capacity to trigger emotions and pleasurable feelings.
+The question we want to tackle here is how our brain is able to decode music into this rich landscape of emotional and motivational experiences.
+Mr. Rodriguez Fornells shows the most recent findings from the field of neuroscience applied to understand how pleasure and emotions are induced by music and its potential impact during all our life and overall in our well-being.

 The lecture by Antoni Rodríguez Fornells is supported by Ajuntament de L’Hospitalet.